Skip to main content

 • 0.42 per cent (924) have another sexual orientation (England and Wales 0.3 per cent)

-The census found that nationally, people aged 16 to 24 years (6.91 per cent) were the age group most likely to have identified as lesbian, gay, bisexual or used a different term to describe their sexual orientation.
+The Census found that nationally, people aged 16 to 24 years (6.91 per cent) were the age group most likely to have identified as lesbian, gay, bisexual or used a different term to describe their sexual orientation.

 Health